w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 {{ polkadot: <RPC network="polkadot" path="consts.bounties.curatorDepositMax" defaultValue={2000000000000} filter="humanReadable"/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.bounties.curatorDepositMax" defaultValue={166666666500} filter="humanReadable"/> :kusama }}.
 This deposit can be used to punish them if they act maliciously.
-However, if they are successful in their task of getting someone to complete the bounty work, they will receive their deposit back and part of the bounty reward as fee payment for their job.
+However, if they are successful in their task of getting someone to complete the bounty work, they will receive their deposit back and part of the bounty reward as a fee payment for their job.

 Curators are expected to have a well-balanced track record related to the issues the bounty tries to
-resolve: they should be at least knowledgeable on the topics the bounty touches, and show project management skills or experience.
+resolve: they should be at least knowledgeable on the topics the bounty touches and show project management skills or experience.
 These recommendations ensure an effective use of the mechanism.
-A Bounty Spending is a reward for a specified body of work - or specified set of objectives - that needs to be executed for a predefined treasury amount to be paid out.
+A Bounty is a reward for a specified body of work - or specified set of objectives - that needs to be executed for a predefined treasury amount to be paid out.
 The responsibility of assigning a payout address once the specified set of objectives is completed is delegated to the curator.

 The bounty has a predetermined duration of
 {{ polkadot: <RPC network="polkadot" path="consts.bounties.bountyUpdatePeriod" defaultValue={1296000} filter="blocksToDays"/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.bounties.bountyUpdatePeriod" defaultValue={1296000} filter="blocksToDays"/> :kusama }}